Help Scout Hack Pack

 Learn the ropes: Automatic Workflows

 Sorting and Organizing

-21. Customer name sort
+18. Customer name sort

 Sort by customer name to quickly identify and merge multiple emails from the same customer.

-24. Set up Folders for Aliases
+19. Set up folders for aliases

 20. Search and add Docs in replies

 to get redirected from the Collection page URL to their custom contact form.